 – Conclusions for future reference

 Try to get the interviewee to begin at the beginning and take you through the story as it unfolded.
 Otherwise you may get confused about what happened and who did what.
 This may be difficult because the interviewee will usually start by remembering the outcome of an event.
 Just say, “That’s exactly what I had in mind.
 Now let’s start at the beginning so that I can understand what happened”.
 As the interviewee tells you all this, you are learning things about him or her, and you should ask questions that will verify or double-check inferences you are beginning to draw about his or her competencies.
 In all questioning, however, be sure that you are giving the interviewee plenty of reinforcement for what he or she is telling you.
 You are not the FBI.
-You should laugh with the interviewee, tell stories of your own if necessary to keep the flow of talk informal and pleasant, constantly reinforce him or her for the help he or she is giving you in clarifying what goes on
+You should laugh with the interviewee, tell stories of your own if necessary to keep the flow of talk informal and pleasant, constantly reinforce him or her for the help he or she is giving you in clarifying what goes on in this job.

 Your objective is to get the interviewee to tell you little vignettes, scenarios of things that happened to him or her.
 Some people need a lot of encouragement and stimulation to really get into the process of telling a story.